 Switching career paths can be scary anytime, and can be even more so in a time of uncertainty during a global pandemic.
 Some may be concerned about the housing market and wonder if it’s worth starting a new career, only to have it upended by an unstable economy.

 But let’s calm those fears, shall we?
 While buyers have been clamoring for homes, there simply haven’t been enough homes available to meet the buyer demand.
 A low supply and high demand for homes is good news for sellers, and the real estate agents that represent them who earn a percentage of the sales price as commission.
 This impressive real estate market growth means there are lots of buyers in the market, looking for a real estate agent to help them with their purchase.

+If you’re looking for jobs with flexibility, the world of real estate could be just what you’re looking for.
+Being a real estate agent means having the flexibility to work as much or as little as you like.
+If you’re not convinced, the survey results revealed that a whopping 98% of people agree that working in real estate offers them good flexibility.
 Real estate agents are almost always paid on commission, meaning you earn a percentage of each transaction.
-So no one is going to force you to work a specific number of hours.
+There is no such thing as a set amount of real estate agent hours, so no one is going to force you to work a specific number of hours.
 You could choose to work part-time, full-time, over-time, or just in your spare time.

 In addition to choosing how much you work, you also have a lot of flexibility regarding when you work.
 Evening and weekends are often prime working hours for real estate agents because that’s when most buyers and sellers are available (since they usually have 9-5 jobs).
 So a career as a real estate agent can work around your day job.
 And if that schedule isn’t ideal for you, find a target market with different hours.
 Retirees and the self-employed, for example, are more likely to be available during workdays.